This section highlights issues that are important for platypus conservation:

 - Predators and disease

-Platypus reproductive success and population density are most likely to be limited by the availability of nutritious food (mainly in the form of aquatic insects and other invertebrates), which in turn is influenced by the quality of in-stream and bank habitats.
+Platypus numbers and reproductive success are most likely to be limited by the availability of nutritious food, mainly in the form of aquatic insects and other invertebrates.
+In turn, invertebrate productivity is strongly influenced by the quality of instream and bank habitats.

 A positive relationship has been found to exist between platypus abundance and/or feeding activity and the following habitat features: